-It is my privilege to present the Annual Report of Materials Distribution Agency (MDA) for the year ended March 31, 2015.
+It is my privilege to present the Annual Report of Materials Distribution Agency (MDA) for the year ended March 31, 2016.

-This report marks the completion of MDA's twenty second year as a Special Operating Agency, providing the Province and the broader public sector with quality, cost-effective, centralized mail and material management services.
-MDA continues to demonstrate its ability to react quickly to the needs of all provincial clients in a cost effective and efficient manner.
+This report marks the completion of MDA's twenty third year as a Special Operating Agency, providing the Province and the broader public sector with quality, cost-effective centralized mail and material management services.
+MDA continues to demonstrate its competencies by improving its warehousing and distribution services for all areas of the government.

-I commend the staff and management of MDA on the success they achieved in the last year.
-MDA continues to shine as an innovative Special Operating Agency of the Manitoba Government.
+I congratulate the staff and management of MDA on the success they achieved in the last year.
+MDA continues to provide savings and innovative services to the Manitoba Government.

-Respectfully submitted
+Respectfully submitted,